MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/concepts/use-your-data.md

 :::image type="content" source="../media/use-your-data/mongo-db-atlas-source-index.png" alt-text="A screenshot showing the field mapping options for Mongo DB Atlas" lightbox="../media/use-your-data/mongo-db-atlas-source-index.png":::

 To use MongoDB Atlas, you'll need an Azure OpenAI ada002 embedding model.
-This model will be created for you if you don't already have one, wich will incur [usage](https://go.microsoft.com/fwlink/?linkid=2264246) on your account.
+This model will be created for you if you don't already have one, which will incur [usage](https://go.microsoft.com/fwlink/?linkid=2264246) on your account.

 ### Index field mapping